Unlock New Opportunities for Thought Leadership with SB Webinars

 "Primary education on human-induced climate change in the US is often inconsistent,” Dr. Jack Thomas — author, speaker, consultant and former president of Central State University — told SB.
 “While some schools and educators do incorporate climate science into their curriculum, coverage can vary significantly by region, district and even individual school.
 Factors such as local educational policies, teacher preparedness, and available resources impact the depth and quality of instruction.

 "As the evidence of climate change becomes more pronounced, there is an increasing recognition of the need to educate students about its impacts and solutions,” Thomas added.
-“This growing awareness could drive improvements in curriculum development, teacher training, and educational resources dedicated to climate science.
+“This growing awareness could drive improvements in curriculum development, teacher taining, and educational resources dedicated to climate science.
 However, the outcome will also depend on ongoing political, economic and social dynamics.
 There is a possibility that climate change education might face setbacks due to conflicting interests or resistance to change.

 “Ultimately, the trajectory of climate change education will likely be shaped by the collective commitment of educators, policymakers, and communities to prioritize and integrate this essential knowledge into our educational systems."